The Application Process

 Contextual Offers

 At Imperial we welcome diversity and want to ensure that our application process is fair to everyone.
-We use UCAS data to apply the Widening Participation flag to any application.
-At any point during the application process, you can let us know if your circumstances change or if you believe you are a widening participation candidate.
+We use UCAS data to apply a Widening Participation flag to qualifying applications.
+At any point during the application process, you can let us know if your circumstances change or if you believe you are a candidate for Widening Participation.
 You can read more about contextual data and admissions schemes here

 Rejections